Wolseley Motors: Machine tools, buses, rail engines etc

 Wolseley was not then as specialised in its operations as members of the motor industry were to become.
 For other members of the Vickers group they were general engineers and they also handled engineering enquiries directed on to them by other group members.
 Wolseley built double-decker buses for the Birmingham Corporation.
 They also built many specials such as electric lighting sets and motor boat engines – catalogued sizes were from 12 hp to 250 hp with up to twelve cylinders and complete with gearboxes.
 Fire engines too and special War Office vehicles being a subsidiary of a major armaments firm.
 As befits a company with tool in its name they built machine tools including turret lathes and horizontal borers though chiefly for their own use or for group members.
 Large engines were made to power petrol-electric railcars, such as those used by the North-Eastern Railway Company in 1904, and still larger engines were made for the Delaware and Hudson railroad.
 In 1905 they also offered petrol narrow-gauge railway locomotives.

-The amazing Brennan mono-rail truck which gave rides at the Japan–British Exhibition at Shepherd's Bush in 1910, used a 20HP engine manufactured by the Wolseley Tool and Motor Car company to power the gyroscopic stabilisation and an 80HP Wolseley engine for the petrol-electric propulsion of the 22 ton vehicle.
+The Brennan mono-rail truck which gave rides at the Japan–British Exhibition at Shepherd's Bush in 1910, used a 20HP engine manufactured by the Wolseley Tool and Motor Car company to power the gyroscopic stabilisation and an 80HP Wolseley engine for the petrol-electric propulsion of the 22 ton vehicle.